10 THINGS TO KNOW BEFORE YOU BEGIN YOUR HANOI BUDGET TRAVEL

 Related: Street Food in Vietnam

-And if you are looking at a great place to stay, check out the Nexy Hostel, Hanoi.
+And if you are looking for a great place to stay, check out the Nexy Hostel, Hanoi.

 Being an impulsive and self-explorer I don’t like taking tours but I took one because of an innovative concept from a student-run NGO: Hanoi Kids Tours.
 The idea is for tourists to get a flavor of the city by being shown around by local children.
 HanoiKids was set up in 2006 and is a student-run organisation offering free city tours in Hanoi.
 The programme provides students with the opportunity to practice their English and provides visitors with a great value guide to Hanoi.